 Nearly 20 years ago, Dana saw the need for different helping hands in Ossining.
 Referencing the model established in Ithaca, she began working with Catherine Borgia, the other co-founder of the OMF.
 Soon, Henry Atterburg had the Ossining Rotary Club contribute the first donation.
 Before long, Sue Donnelley and Sandy Galef joined, to inform, engage, and attract partner organizations, donors, and professionals to establish operational procedures.

-The OMF offers two-year loans of up to $2,000 to individuals who encounter unexpected financial obstacles.
+The OMF offers two-year no credit check loans of up to $2,000 to individuals who encounter unexpected financial obstacles.
 Current OMF President Mary Seacor reports 80 outstanding loans exceeding $90,000.
 The organization has a dozen volunteers providing their skills to screen applicants, raise money, and provide leadership.
 Capital raised from private donations is used for loans; repayments by recipients are plowed back into the revolving loan fund.